33-dataless/dota_meta_parser_bot/readme_eng.md

 # dota 2 parser meta winrate from dota 2 protracker

-this bot sand request to d2pt, and return result to tg bot
+this bot sand request to d2pt, and return result (in russian lang) to tg bot

 ![not load image](data\image.png)